thiswillbeyourgithub/Clozolkor/README.md

 * maybe add a way to show blurred text as a hint?
 Anki seems to support it. text.filter = "blur(3px)" at least.
 It seems to work on images too.

 #### Known issues
-* I'm told this stopped working in anki 2.1.40 or 41/42.
-Unfortunately I won't switch to this version before the end of the semester I think so I don't plan on updating it soon.
-Don't hesitate to tell me if you really need this, I could maybe manage to get the time.
 * Sometimes when I edit a card while during a review session the card can appear twice in a row.
 I don't know what causes it and am not even certain that Clozolkor is the cause but  I just go back to the deck list then back to the review (shortcuts : Dss).
-It doesn't really cause any issue and the first review is indeed accounted for (provided you didn't answer to the second one, in which case I have no idea)
+It doesn't really cause any issue and the first review is indeed accounted for (provided you didn't answer to the second one, in which case I have no idea).
+Note that when this happens the cloze index and hint index are not reset so the {{hint::}} fields can open at the wrong time etc. But no real issue.

 ## A few important notes, please read
 * I have a limited (but increasing) understanding of anki coding, don't expect anything much from me, but PR's are welcome and don't hesitate to open an issue if you want anything.
 Also, I use Linux and ankidroid, I can't test on other devices.
 Also, I strongly recommend using the addon [Symbols as you type](https://ankiweb.net/shared/info/2040501954), the author very nicely added html insertion, this way for example typing `::c::` is replaced by `}}{{c1::` which makes it a ton faster to use this addon.
 Same goes for `::c2::` etc. You can see a list of my suggested macros [here](https://github.com/jefdongus/insert-symbols-anki-addon/issues/13).
 I hope something will come out of [this thread](https://github.com/epiphanie-gedeon/anki-wrapper/issues/2).

 * The .js extension of the template files is there only to help with syntax highlighting while editing the files, it's more accurately html containing `<script>` parts.

-* I use `anki 2.1` and try to stay on the latest **stable** version (currently 2.1.35).
-I don't know if it works in `2.0`.
+* I try to stay on the latest **stable** anki version (currently 2.1.44).
 I also make sure the version works on `AnkiDroid` as it it what I use, and I tend use the latest stable release.
-I don't usually test it on windows, macOS or iOS, and am counting on your feedbacks for this. **EDIT : see Know issues section**.
+I don't usually test it on windows, macOS or iOS, and am counting on your feedbacks for this.

 * The shortcuts and many more things can be edited in the template, inside the script.